antstackio/shelbysam/README.md

 --slid : The source logical id of the resource from `shelbysam_template_file`

 --dlid : The destination logical if of the resource to be created in `shelbysam_template_file`

 - Note : Available only for direct file references

+## Remove using ShelbySAM

+The remove command creates resource file with the respective template and also removes it to the final template

+Flags

+--lid : The logical id for the resource to be removed

+- Note : Available only for direct file references